SpeedieAccredit/qsm/README.md

 </h3>

 Records pertaining to testing, equipment calibration and verification, test reports, internal quality system reviews, proficiency sample testing, technician training and competency evaluations, and personnel matters shall be retained for a minimum of five years.

+Many types of records are kept indefinitely, either in electronic form, or in file cabinets located on-site.
+For records that are disposed of after a speficied time period (a minimum of five years), digital records shall be deleted from any servers, drives, or web platforms on which they exist, and paper records shall be shredded.

 ####	Client Confidentiality Agreement